international employment law firm alliance L&E Global

 • the employees’ professional skills.

-The employer should also make every effort to find employees facing redundancy another position within the same company or group, worldwide.
-It should also ensure that employees can adapt to the changes in their job position by way of training programs.
+The employer should also make every effort to find the employee facing redundancy another position within the same company or group, on the national territory (France).
+It should also ensure that the employee can adapt to the changes in their job position by way of training programs.
 Non-compliance with these rules may render the redundancy unfair.
-The employer should inform the Labour Administration of its decision to make the employee redundant within 8 days of the formal notice of dismissal.

 Is Severance Pay Required?

-The employee made redundant will receive a dismissal indemnity calculated based on the employee’s years of service, as well as any accrued and untaken paid vacation.
+Except for serious or gross misconduct, the employee made redundant will receive a dismissal indemnity calculated based on the employee’s years of service, as well as any accrued and untaken paid vacation.

 Separation Agreements